MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 From these examples it becomes clear that the "raw data" was already augmented and given that these images look so similar, the model effectively only misclassified one image which was repeated in the data.
 The flip side of this is that classifying a single image correctly that has multiple slightly augmented copies in the data set would artificially raise the accuracy.

 It is nevertheless surprising that this image was misclassified since the shape and details of the sign are clearly visible.

 | 20km/h Speed Limit    |  30km/h Speed Limit	|   Traffic Signals	|  General Caution	|
 |:---------------------:|:-------------------:|:-----------------:|:--------------:|
 | ![Mis][image8]    |  ![Mis][image9]	|   ![Mis][image10]	|  ![Mis][image11]	|

-The reason for the misclassification of these remaining images is clearer, given that they are hardly recognisable due to distortions.
+The reason for the misclassification of these remaining images is clearer, given that they are even hardly recognisable to humans due to the distortions.

 ## **Testing the Model on New Images**